 HORSES: Horse and rider combinations for practical assessment must have attended a minimum of 2 working rallies and must be the rider's qualified mount as per State/Territory Rules.

-- Syllabus of Instruction (Purple Book)
+- Syllabus of Instruction (available for download here)

-- Riding Book (Green Book)
+- Riding Book (Green Book) (available for purchase here)

 - Pony Club Manual No. 1 (NZ) D & C Certificates